jwaataja/tilde_config/README.md

 folder in this repository.
 Then run `tildeconfig install`.
 WARNING: This may override existing files on your system.
 It is recommended to run them on a virtual machine.

+For examples with system package dependencies, assuming you're on Ubuntu you should instead run, `tildeconfig install --packages --system ubuntu`.
+If you want to use a different package manager, you must defined it manually.

 ### Shell